tednaseri/Spam_Classifier/README.md

 The content of this folder are for machine learning web application.
 Inside this folder we have one file and two other folders.
 1) Flask_Web_Application: This file includes python codes for web application.
 2) Static/css/style.ss: This file includes css file for the interface of the website.
-3) templates: Inside templates, there are 4 HTML files for the web pages.
+3) templates folder: Inside this folder, there are 4 HTML files for the web pages.

 ### Model Folder:
 The optimized model is saved in this folder.